 If you manage to get in the water, you likely encounter even more sea lions.

 Exhibiting lots of attention seeking behaviors, these lovable sea puppies were adorable and friendly as we snorkeled the clear blue waters.
 Be warned, they have no concept of personal space.

 Sally Lightfoot Crab

-Probably because they have more natural predators than most, the Sally Lightfoot Crabs were the only skittish wildlife we found in the Galapagos.
-Beautifully colored, these crabs decorate the shoreline of most of the islands.
+Probably because they have more natural predators than most Galapagos wildlife, the Sally Lightfoot Crabs were the only skittish animals we found.
+Beautifully colored, these crabs decorate the shorelines of most islands.

-Though not our favorite photos from the trip, we wanted to point out that you don’t have to be in the water to see some of the underwater life.
+Okay, these are not our favorite photos from the trip.
+However, we wanted to point out that you don’t need to be in the water to see the underwater wildlife.